-A new edition of Scientific American released on this day in 1898 contained the very first magazine advertisement for an automobile within its pages.
+A new edition of Scientific American landed on newstands on this day in 1898, and within its pages one could find the very first magazine advertisement for an automobile.
 Cleveland, Ohio, based Winton Motor Carriage Company ran the ad, which asked readers to “Dispense with a horse and save the expense, care and anxiety of keeping it.
-To run a motor carriage costs about ½ a mile.”
+To run a motor carriage costs about ½ cent a mile.”

 Alexander Winton, like many bicycle makers at the time, began experimenting with single-cylinder engines in 1896.
 He was soon manufacturing motors suitable for powering horseless carriages, leading him to incorporate his new car company the following year on March 15.
 The first Winton vehicles were hand assembled and included padded seating, a leather roof, gas lamps, hand painted sides and B.F.
 Goodrich tires.
 Despite the fine details of the Winton, sales were sluggish at best.

 By May of 1897 Winton was producing a 10 horsepower car that could travel as fast as 33 miles per hour, a breakneck speed for the time.
 While impressive, many potential buyers were skeptical of the new contraptions, believing them to be toys of the rich.
 To woo consumers, Winton organized an 800 mile endurance test from Cleveland to New York City.
 While successful, the young car company was not earning any profit.